proudcat/pixi-jigsaw/README.md

 * use `webpack` to debug the project at development phase, and combine, convert(to es5) and obfuscate `js` files at distribution phase.
 * the code is written in es8 and use `babel` to convert `es6+` to `es5`.
 * use `texturepacker` tool to create atlas.
-* use `gulp` script to combine all compile tools and build the project.
 * basic `css`and`html`knowledge, the `canvas` will auto fit the screen when viewport changed.

 ### File Structure